bell-kevin/bell-kevin/README.md

 - 🤝 I’m looking to collaborate on almost anything open-source.

-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning ECMAScript

 - 🔨 I’m currently working on [nitter.hostux.net/HuntsmanJet](https://nitter.hostux.net/huntsmanjet)

-- 🤝 I’m looking for help with how to delay a tweet by 24 hours
+- 🤝 I’m looking for a paid job

 <!--
 this is an area/something i want to leave commented out for now